dottjt/plastic/other/qa.md

 # Why is it called How to kill a Chinaman?

-I suppose there's a few themes at play.
-The book is about the slow degredation of a Chinense person.
-As in, this is the kind of life that would kill a Chinaman.
-Perhaps indicating that all roads for the Chinaman lead to death in some respects.
+The book is a reflection of the slow degredation of a Chinese man in modern society.

 # What are some of the central themes of the novel?